 How often do you attend events for work?
 Has there been a shift in this part of your job now that your team has expanded: I go out much less than I used to, especially after getting married and having a child.
 I think it’s all a part of growing up.
 On average, I’d say I go to an event maybe once a week.
 As our team continues to expand, I like getting new people out there to represent Guest of a Guest and shed new perspectives on our editorial coverage.

-In the summer, there a shift toward Hamptons coverage.
+In the summer, there is a shift toward Hampton’s coverage.
 Does your team migrate out to the beach for the summer: Yes, we always hire a Hamptons-based editor.
 This year she is in Montauk, which is also, conveniently, where I am most weekends.
-The Hamptons site was actually our first city site, and the one that I’m the most personally connected to.
-We have so much fun with that summer specific site.
+The Hamptons site was actually our first city site and the one that I’m the most personally connected to.
+We have so much fun with that summer-specific site.

-Guest of a Guest also has branches in LA and DC, to what extent does the NYC office work with the other locations: NYC is our headquarters so to speak, but we are in constant communication with the editors and event managers in LA, DC, and beyond (we currently have contributors in Miami, Chicago, London, Paris, and Berlin).
+At what level does the NYC office work with LA and DC for Guest of a Guest?: NYC is our headquarters so to speak, but we are in constant communication with the editors and event managers in LA, DC, and beyond (we currently have contributors in Miami, Chicago, London, Paris, and Berlin).
 I am hoping the NYC office continues to provide resources to our affiliate offices.